robinhood/faust/docs/userguide/models.rst

 Manual Serialization
 ====================

-You're not required to define models!
-Manual de-serialization works and is rather easy to perform, but models provide additional benefit, such as the field descriptors that let you refer to fields in `group_by` statements, static typing using :pypi:`mypi`, automatic conversion of :class:`datetime`, and so on...
+You're not required to define models to read the data from a stream.
+Manual de-serialization also works and is rather easy to perform, but models provide additional benefit, such as the field descriptors that let you refer to fields in `group_by` statements, static typing using :pypi:`mypi`, automatic conversion of :class:`datetime`, and so on...

 To deserialize streams manually, simply use a topic with bytes values: